 Manage GCP BigQuery Analytics Hub Data Exchange IAM Bindings

 The gcp:bigqueryanalyticshub/dataExchangeIamBinding:DataExchangeIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for BigQuery Analytics Hub data exchanges.
-This guide focuses on two capabilities: bulk role assignment to multiple members and incremental member addition.
+This guide focuses on two capabilities: granting roles to multiple members and adding individual members incrementally.

-IAM bindings reference existing data exchanges and require valid member identifiers.
+IAM bindings control access to existing data exchanges.
+The DataExchangeIamBinding resource is authoritative for a given role, meaning it replaces all members assigned to that role.
 The examples are intentionally small.
-Combine them with your own data exchange resources and organizational access patterns.
+Combine them with your own data exchange resources and identity management.

 Grant a role to multiple members at once

-Teams managing data exchanges often need to grant the same role to multiple users or service accounts simultaneously, such as giving viewer access to an entire team.
+Teams managing data exchanges often need to assign the same role to multiple users or service accounts simultaneously, such as giving viewer access to an entire team.

 import * as pulumi from "@pulumi/pulumi";